irshadkhalil23/bloodNet_model/README.md

 **How to Train?**
-In the repository, the DFAN.ipynb file is used to train, where the Attention_mechanism_with_InceptionV3_github_compress_de is used for compress version.
+In the repository, the proposed_model.ipynb file is used to train, where the Attention_mechanism_with_InceptionV3_github_compress_de is used for compress version.